michael105/minicore/README.md

 And at the moment, I can need some relaxation.
 I have some troubles with a misfits person.
 Firstly, deliberatedly annoying and even seriously hurting me.
-And at the moment, I can't ignore this person anymore . .. never mind.
+And at the moment, I can't ignore this person anymore . ..
+I just did tell, I'm going to the court.
+And even before that, I several times clearly warned. well. uuuuh. never mind.
 I better port another tool.

+I really do not get, what some woman do have in their mind.
+I'm in a, well, very close relationship, for a long time now.
+What the f does a crazy woman believe she's up to??
+Or whatever the explanation night be.

 ---